 For Canadians wondering whether investing in the hydrogen market could be worth their money, you should know that the Bank of America and Goldman Sachs believe that the hydrogen market could become worth up to $11.7 trillion by 2050.

 Note that there is only one hydrogen-focused ETF available in Canada and very few besides it worldwide.
-I will list down the best hydrogen ETF in Canada, alongside US-listed funds that you could consider for the same purpose.
+Because of the limited selection, I’ve included mostly international ETFs here, plus a series of hydrogen stocks you can consider as well.

 Horizons Global Hydrogen Index ETF (HYDR) is one of Horizons ETFs’ latest offerings for Canadian investors who want to invest in a basket of securities.